 Perennial Meadow

-Like all the display gardens, the composition of the Perennial Meadow is largely determined by predominant environmental factors, in this case, that of heavy clay soil.
-And, like all the display gardens, this has involved a lot of trial and error to find a good ecological fit.
-Culturally, this garden is dealt with in a similar manner to the Deschampsia and Carex Meadows and for similar reasons, though it is sometimes left standing longer for the early winter display described above.
-Using shears, the dead top growth of plants is incrementally chopped and left lying as fertilizer and mulch at the base of the plant, further incorporated with the use of a mulching mower set on high (as opposed to removing and composting the material in a specific location).
-Of equal importance is that this mulch also reduces the heaving of plants from repeated freezing and thawing, a particular issue with clay soils.
-A note of caution – with this method is the possibility of promoting self-sowing to an extreme.
-Some wilder garden plants are prolifically self-sowing and have high germination rates and so must first have their seed heads removed leaving the rest of the plant to be chopped and remain.
-When one begins to maintain a garden in this way it becomes clear the added benefit of grasses with the copious amount of biomass they generate.
+What is most evident about this planting is that in places the border is as deep as it is long, allowing for greater layering of plants.
+Furthermore, the depth of the planting area allows one to walk into the planting thereby gaining a significantly different perspective as they progress along a designated path, the effect of which is considerably more intimate and inspiring than looking at the planting from the outside.
+Like all the display gardens, the composition of the Perennial Meadow is largely determined by the character of the soil, which in this case is clay loam.
+Culturally this garden is dealt with similarly to the Deschampsia and Carex Meadows, and for similar reasons.
+Before crashing down with the first heavy wet snow, the dead top growth of plants is incrementally chopped with shears and left lying as fertilizer and mulch at the base of the plant.
+Come spring it is further incorporated with a mulching mower set high.
+Of equal importance is that this ‘mulch’ reduces the heaving of plants from frost which is a particular issue with clay soils.
+When maintaining a garden in this way it becomes clear the added benefit of grasses with the copious amount of biomass they generate.
 On average most broad-leaved plants (forbs) are nothing but stems come late fall.
-It is thus grasses have a strong ecological appeal in sustaining the soil and the garden ecosystem that depends on it.
+Grasses thus have a strong ecological appeal in sustaining the soil and the garden ecosystem that depends on it.

 Click on any image below to begin the slideshow.